Menu

 Fortunately, creating and producing content with WordPress is a fairly straightforward task.
 That is the easy part.
 The hard part is actually having the time to commit to writing a specified amount of blog posts per day, week or month.
 Your original content will generate leads that could potentially become conversions.
 You will need to consider a few things:

 • Do I have the time to commit to writing a blog?
 Writing a blog post isn’t as simple as just sitting down at a computer and writing.
-You have to generate the idea, research the topic, write the piece and edit drafts, optimise the content to include photographs, videos, backlinks, paragraphs, publish the piece and then promote it.
+You have to generate the idea, research the topic, write the piece and edit drafts, optimize the content to include photographs, videos, backlinks, paragraphs, publish the piece and then promote it.
 HubSpot found most marketers spend 1-2 hours writing a 500 word blog post.
 While there is no set timeframe, and each person will take a different amount of time, it is something to factor in, especially if you’re aiming to produce a high volume of content.

 • What is my schedule for producing content?
 How many blog posts do I want to produce per day, week or month?
 You’ll be able to build a bigger community if you decide on a schedule for how often you are going to produce new content.
 Google will also push your business higher in it’s search results if you consistently produce new content.
 Consider your writing capacity and how much you can realistically produce in a certain time frame, and stick to that.